devops-culture-project/labs/ci-cd-docker/README.md

 ## Docker Hub
-Please create a docker hub account at: https://hub.docker.com/
+Please create a docker hub account at: https://hub.docker.com/ Create a docker repository named "nodejs-app-docker".
+NOTE: Don't touch the build settings.
+(Docker can create automated builds to your image by itself)

 ## Jenkins
 Attached there is a Dockerfile.
 It will be your jenkins (also docker installed inside)